sofa-framework/Optimus/ReadMe.md

 `OptimParams`

 -   Container of Gaussian stochastic variables given by expected value and standard deviation.

+`OptimMonitor`

+-   Component to store observations in SOFA Monitor format, extending the functionality of SOFA Monitor.

 `SimulatedStateObservationSource`

 -   Tool for reading observations exported previously in SOFA Monitor format.

+`SimulatedStateObservationStreamer`

+-   Tool for reading observations from another component on SOFA scene (unstable).

 `VTKExporterDA`

 -   Component extending the functionality of SOFA VTKExporter (reaction to different events).

+`StochasticPositionHandler`

+-   Another component to save the data of mechanical object during stochastic simulation.

+`SigmaPointsVTKExporter`

+-   Component extending the functionality of SOFA VTKExporter to save the mechanical object for every sigma point.

+`AddNoiseEngine`

+-   Component to add the noise (for now only Gaussian is avaialble) with specified direction, mean, and variance.

 Stochastic filtering